-This is an update to Model Standing Orders 14 and 18 adopted by Lowick & Slipton Parish Council on 21st May 2025
+This is an update to Model Standing Orders 14 and 18.

 HOW TO USE MODEL STANDING ORDERS

 Standing orders are the written rules of a local council.
 Standing orders are essential to regulate the proceedings of a meeting.
 A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
 The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.